Tom Grummett: Gorilla Comics

-In 2000, Grummett and his former Superboy collaborator Karl Kesel created Section Zero as part of the Gorilla Comics imprint at Image Comics.
-Gorilla Comics was intended to be a creator owned company financed by a comics related website, eHero.com.
+In 2000, Grummett and Kesel created Section Zero as part of the Gorilla Comics imprint at Image Comics.
+Gorilla Comics was intended to be a creator-owned company financed by a comics related website, eHero.com.
 The website proved to be a financial failure, leaving the creators to personally finance their own books.
 Along with the other Gorilla Comics creators, Kesel and Grummett attempted to continue the series they started, but these efforts proved to be unsuccessful.
-In January 2012, Kesel announced that he and Grummett would be relaunching Section Zero as a webcomic on the Mad Genius Comics website.
+In January 2012, Kesel announced that he and Grummett relaunch Section Zero as a webcomic on the Mad Genius Comics website.
 The previously published stories were posted on the site and new material was added as it was completed.
-A Kickstarter campaign in 2017 will allow Kesel and Grummett to finish the story.
+A Kickstarter campaign in 2017 allowed Kesel and Grummett to finish the story.

 Marvel Comics

 At Marvel Comics, he completed a run as penciller on Thunderbolts, with writer Fabian Nicieza and inker Gary Erskine in 2007 and in 2009 he co-created the X-Men Forever series with Chris Claremont.